cchimienti/BU-EC463-MiniProject/README.md

 ## Installation Instructions
 1. Download xcode.
-2. Clone this repository like such: 'git clone https://github.com/cchimienti/BU-EC463-MiniProject'
+2. Clone this repository like such: 'git clone < this repo address> '